 - Ghee - It's easy to make ghee at home by simmering butter and skimming off the milk solids until you're left with clarified butter.
 I personally keep Nanak ghee on hand at home, but salted or unsalted butter works as well.
 Just omit the pinch of salt in the recipe if you use salted butter.

-- Whole milk - This is the best option for barfi because the milk has a touch of sweetness from the natural sugars.
+- Whole milk - This is the best option for barfi because the milk has a touch of sweetness from the natural sugars and the barfi needs more fat.

 - Sugar - Granulated white sugar is the most common to use but jaggery or powdered sugar work just as well.
 Some people also use sweetened condensed milk instead of sugar and whole milk.